Mentors on Workshop

 SORTEDfood have joined Workshop as a founding mentor and share the Workshop passion for teaching the world the skills they need to get into the kitchen.

 The Meringue Girls was Founded by Stacey O’Gorman & Alex Hoffler in 2012.
 Since starting their journey in London’s booming street food scene (KERB, Street Feast, Broadway Market), they have generated huge amounts of PR and a huge social media following.
 As well as department stores stocking their beautiful meringues, their clients have included Dior, Chanel, Christian Louboutin, Stella McCartney, Brides Magazine, Alexander McQueen, Agent Provocateur, Adidas, Nike, Jo Malone, Elizabeth Arden, Topshop, Clinique and Jimmy Choo.

-They have released cookbook two ‘Meringue Girls Everything Sweet.’
-Full of unusual edible gifts, cool confectionary and delicious things in all the colours of the rainbow.
-And five years on, Meringue Girls has their own bakery in the bustling foodie hub of Broadway Market which they also use to run weekly meringue and cake baking classes, which have been rated by the Evening Standard as one of the best London based foodie masterclasses.
+Their cookbook ‘Meringue Girls Everything Sweet’ is full of unusual edible gifts, cool confectionary and delicious things in all the colours of the rainbow.
+Meringue Girls has their own bakery in the bustling foodie hub of Broadway Market which is also used to run weekly meringue and cake baking classes, rated by the Evening Standard as one of the best London based foodie masterclasses.